Conditions for Convergence of Dynamic Regressor Extension and Mixing Parameter Estimator Using LTI Filters: Extended Regressor Equations and DREM

 \subsection{DREM estimator}

-\lab{subsec22} A new estimator that has attracted a lot of attention, and has proven to be very succesful to solve many theoretical and practical open problems is DREM, first proposed in \cite{ARAetaltac17} and recently reviewed in \cite{ORTetaltac20}.
+\lab{subsec22} A new estimator that has attracted a lot of attention, and has proven to be very successful to solve many theoretical and practical open problems is DREM, first proposed in \cite{ARAetaltac17} and recently reviewed in \cite{ORTetaltac20}.
 The main idea of DREM is to generate, out of the ELRE \eqref{extlre}, $q$ {\em scalar} LREs.
-Towards this end, we introduce the key {\em mixing} step of multiplying from the left \eqref{extlre} by the adjugate of the (square) matrix $\Phi(t)$, denoted $\adj\{\Phi(t)\}$, to get
+Towards this end, we also fix $\ell = q$ and then introduce the key {\em mixing} step of multiplying from the left \eqref{extlre} by the adjugate of the (square) matrix $\Phi(t)$, denoted $\adj\{\Phi(t)\}$, to get

-where $\caly(t) :=\adj\{\Phi(t)\}Y(t)$ and \begali{ \Delta(t) &:=\det\{\Phi(t)\} } The DREM design is completed with the $q$ scalar estimators \begequ \dot {\hat \theta}_i(t)=\gamma_i \Delta(t)[\caly_i(t)-\Delta(t)\hat \theta_i(t)],\;\gamma_i>0, \; i \in \bar q, \endequ with associated error equations \begequ \lab{errequdrem} \dot {\tilde \theta}_i(t)=-\gamma_i \Delta^2(t)\tilde \theta_i(t), \; i \in \bar q, \endequ for which the following proposition can be easily proved \cite{ARAetaltac17,ORTetaltac20}.
+where $\caly(t) :=\adj\{\Phi(t)\}Y(t)$ and \begali{ \Delta(t) &:=\det\{\Phi(t)\}. } The DREM design is completed with the $q$ {\em scalar} estimators \begequ \dot {\hat \theta}_i(t)=\gamma_i \Delta(t)[\caly_i(t)-\Delta(t)\hat \theta_i(t)],\;\gamma_i>0, \; i \in \bar q, \endequ with associated error equations \begequ \lab{errequdrem} \dot {\tilde \theta}_i(t)=-\gamma_i \Delta^2(t)\tilde \theta_i(t), \; i \in \bar q, \endequ for which the following proposition can be easily proved \cite{ARAetaltac17,ORTetaltac20}.

-\begin{proposition}\rm \lab{pro1} The systems \eqref{errequdrem} enjoy the following feature. \begenu \item[\textbf{F1}] The origin is GAS $\;\Longleftrightarrow \;\Delta(t) \notin \call_2$. \item[\textbf{F2}] The origin is GES $\;\Longleftrightarrow\; \Delta(t)$ is PE. \item[\textbf{F3}] For all $t_b \geq t_a \geq 0$ we have $|\tilde \theta_i(t_b)| \leq |\tilde \theta_i(t_a)|,\;i \in \bar q$. \endenu \end{proposition}
+\begin{proposition}\rm \lab{pro1} The systems \eqref{errequdrem} enjoy the following feature. \begenu \item[\textbf{F1}] The origin is GAS $\;\Longleftrightarrow \;\Delta \notin \call_2$. \item[\textbf{F2}] The origin is GES $\;\Longleftrightarrow\; \Delta$ is PE. \item[\textbf{F3}] For all $t_b \geq t_a \geq 0$ we have $|\tilde \theta_i(t_b)| \leq |\tilde \theta_i(t_a)|,\;i \in \bar q$. \endenu \end{proposition}

 Moreover, a variation of DREM that converges in {\em finite time} under the weaker IE assumption \eqref{ie} has been recently reported in \cite{ORTetalaut20} and, as discussed in \cite{ORTetaltac20}, it has proven instrumental to solve many practical and theoretical open problems.